 The Black Start restoration process is complex, and achieving restoration is reliant on the whole electricity sector’s ability to assist.
 Factors that have a significant impact on the speed of restoration include, but are not limited to:

 the number of available Black Start providers (and their MW capacity),

-the time for non-Black Start providers to reconnect and export following a shutdown,
+the time for Black Start providers to reconnect and export following a shutdown, the time for non-Black Start providers to reconnect and export following a shutdown,

+network design, network condition and demand availability

 all network operators’ ability to manage several power islands, and

-the resilience and reliability of communications and other critical tools/facilities.
+the resilience and reliability of communications and other critical tools/facilities across all key stakeholders

 Whilst the Grid Code states there is an essential requirement for the NETS to incorporate Black Start Capability, there is no current defined standard from which to enable ESO to prescribe further detail of this capability requirement.
 A GB Restoration Standard, and associated implementation methods are under development through the Black Start Task Group (BSTG), led by the Department for Business, Energy and Industrial Strategy (BEIS).
+A national Restoration Standard would define the performance (speed) that Industry participants are collectively obliged to maintain.
+It follows that each party then has obligations thus enabling a Standard to be set, maintained and monitored from the date at which the Standard comes into force.
 The outcome of this work will require alignment between this Strategy and a GB Restoration Standard to fulfil obligations on ESO and the wider sector.

 In the absence of a Restoration Standard, identifying an appropriate Restoration Time for GB (with consideration for regional differences and an associated commercial view), is required to set a baseline for restoration against which sufficient Black Start Capability can be sourced and procured.